tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 things from memory.
 For pointers it was quite common to start their values with null, indicating that they do not currently point to a valid space in memory.

 Last we have undefined.
-If you look at the "third" variable, you see it actually is missing an assignment operator ("=").
+If you look at the `third` variable, you see it actually is missing an assignment operator (`=`).
 Programming languages allow us to define variables without giving them a value immediately.
 This is due to the nature of variables having the potential to be changed frequently.
 If something in TS/JS is declared but does not have a value assigned to it, then it will return undefined if accessed to be read.
 You will also encounter undefined if you try to access